Home > Empowering Educators Secondary STEM

 By the end of the course, participants will:

-• Understand the pivotal role of maths knowledge, skills and applications in STEM careers and innovations
+• Understand the pivotal role of maths and wider STEM knowledge, skills and applications in careers and innovations

 • Be equipped to lead change and promote STEM collaboration in their school